Australia PM pushes to end India uranium sales ban

 The move is set to spark heated debate at the party's December conference, but should easily pass with support from Labor's dominant right faction.
 The policy does not need to go to parliament for approval, but the conservative opposition also supports uranium sales to India.

-Gillard's comments came on the eve of U.S. President Barack Obama's visit to Australia and would bring Australia's uranium policy into line with the United States.
+Gillard's policy shift comes on the eve of U.S. President Barack Obama's visit to Australia and would bring Australia's uranium policy into line with the United States.

-"We welcome this initiative," India's Foreign Minister S.M.
-Krishna told reporters.
-"We attach importance to our relations with Australia, which are growing across the board.
-Energy is one of the key areas of bilateral cooperation."

 Washington in 2008 signed a landmark civil nuclear agreement with India over the use of uranium for nuclear energy.

-Critics accused the United States of undermining the global non-proliferation regime, but the deal was seen by President George W. Bush as the centrepiece of a new strategic relationship with India.
+Critics accused the United States of undermining the global non-proliferation regime, but the deal was seen by President George W. Bush as the centrepiece of a new strategic relationship with India, viewed in Washington as an increasingly important economic and geopolitical counterweight to China.

 Australia, one of the United States' closest allies in the region, supported the U.S-India nuclear agreement as a member of the 46-member Nuclear Supplier's Group, but had continued to refuse to sell uranium to India.